raviprakashgiri/Internship_Portal/README.md

 	example RaApplicant list.jsp, Raregistration.jsp, and similary for all three category.

 	# Build contents all the codes running behind the pages.

+It has been used for recruiting people for IITB